RapidSoftwareSolutions/Marketplace-Instagram-Package/README.md

 7. Copy and save your credentials.
 8. Use `Client ID` and `Client Secret` for call `Instagram.getAccessToken` method.

+Pro-tip: Use this tool to generate an OAuth access toke more quickly: https://rapidsoftwaresolutions.github.io/OAuthTokenGenerator/instagram/1.html

 ## Instagram.getCurrentUser
 Get information about the owner of the `accessToken`.